MovingProjects/thebikenet/docs/PRIVACY_AND_DATA_ARCHITECTURE.md

 * **Personal identifiers (Access Layer):** deleted upon user request or within 6 months after project closure.
 * **Pseudonymised research data:** retained for up to 5 years after the end of data collection for scientific analysis under secure, access-controlled storage.
 * **Aggregated public data:** remain permanently available as open datasets.
 These datasets are reviewed to ensure that no variable combination enables re-identification.
+* **Pseudonymised scientific datasets:** in specific research collaborations, derived pseudonymised datasets (never containing direct identifiers) may be shared with qualified research partners under strict Data Use Agreements (DUAs).
+These datasets are not publicly downloadable and remain within the scope of GDPR Article 89 (scientific research and public-interest purposes).
-* **Data sharing:** limited to anonymised or aggregated outputs; no raw or identifiable data are shared externally.
+* **Data sharing:** remains limited to anonymised or aggregated public outputs and to strictly controlled pseudonymised research datasets shared under DUAs.
+No raw or directly identifiable data are ever shared externally.

 Any data exchange or reuse complies with GDPR Article 89 (processing for scientific research purposes).